owncloud/docs/docs/getting-started.md

 ====
 ```

 Have a read through [the AsciiDoctor Syntax Quick Reference](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) to familiarise yourself with the format's essentials.
+Please also refer to [Best Practices and Tips](./docs/best-practices.md) for more information.

 #### Creating New Issues